rastersoft/SpecOS/readme.md

           when calling this function.
           Returns C unset if all went fine; C set if there are no more tasks available

-  $BF08 : Kills the current task.
-Can be called with JP or CALL, since the current task
+  $BF08 : Kills the task with the PID specified in the A register, and frees all
-          will be killed and its resources freed.
+          its resources.
+If the PID is 0, the current task will be killed.

 ## TODO